 Where is Diana Tamayo Now?

 According to the Netflix series, Detective Goodkin’s credibility was entirely compromised in this particular, ongoing matter when he earned some related extra cash while still formally assigned to it.
 “Once that happened,” Deputy District Attorney Christine Kee sincerely said in the three-part production, “we knew that we couldn’t go to trial.
 We were going to have to kind of give the case away.”
 Thus, in October 2012, Diana was allowed to plead no contest to a single count of burglary at Lindsay Lohan’s home — if she was convicted after trial, she could’ve faced deportation.

 In exchange for her plea, Diana (then 22) received 60 days of community service at the California Department of Transportation, three years of probation, plus time served in the county jail.
 She was also ordered to pay restitution to her target.
 Coming to her current whereabouts, from what we can tell, Diana prefers to lead a quiet life well away from the limelight these days.

-However, we do also know Diana Tamayo is now happily married, has found deep faith, and is a proud nutritionist/personal trainer.
-“I have chosen not to talk to any media because I want [this incident] to be in my past,” Diana candidly told The Daily Beast back in 2013, and it appears as if she is sticking to this even today.
+However, as per the last reports, we do know Diana is now happily married, has found deep faith, and is a proud nutritionist/personal trainer.
+“I have chosen not to talk to any media because I want [this incident] to be in my past,” she candidly told The Daily Beast back in 2013, and it appears as if she is sticking to this even today.